-Declining revenue projections – contributing to Connecticut’s increasing budget deficit – illustrate why recent legislation to raise revenue by making business taxation more equitable was the right course for the state to take, even as some big corporations step up their attacks.
+A measure the legislature enacted earlier this year to make business taxation more equitable in Connecticut and raise needed resources is still the right course for the state to take, even as some big corporations that benefitted from the old system step up their attacks.

-After a decade of serious discussion, the Connecticut General Assembly wisely conformed our state’s corporate income tax policy to that of 24 other states and D.C. – including every other New England state – by adopting a common sense policy known as mandatory combined reporting.
+After a decade of serious discussion, the Connecticut General Assembly conformed our state’s corporate income tax policy to that of 24 other states and D.C. – a majority of all states that have a corporate income tax, including every other New England state – by adopting a common sense policy known as mandatory combined reporting.